Board of Directors

 Mary Anne Dingus

-Mary Anne Dingus, Member
+Mary Anne Dingus, Vice Chair

 Mary Anne and her husband Bill live in Midland, Texas and ranch in Cody, Wyoming and Hedley, Texas.